imclab/groovePwn/README.md

 3: Use grooveshark as per usual and observe the MP3s being placed nicely into your current directory!

-Obviously I condone the use of this software and it is naturally not intended for any use beyond education study.
+Obviously I cannot condone the use of this software and it is naturally not intended for any use beyond education study.
 I highly recommend you don't use it.